Consensys/0x-v3-mythx-report/README.md

 The [0x v3 codebase](https://github.com/0xProject/0x-monorepo/tree/90193c81978a486762f37ebde3983182ab17f6f9/) was tested using the [MythX](https://mythx.io) smart contract security service ahead of the release of 0x version 3.
 The scope of the project, which was performed alongside a manual security audit by [ConsenSys Diligence](https://diligence.consensys.net), was to detect generic security issues and best practice violations in the code.
 MythX Enterprise engagements also include a brief manual review by an auditor on the MythX team to eliminate spurious results.
 The engagement consisted of the following phases:

-- Check each each smart contract individually for[generic bugs](https://mythx.io/swc-coverage) using the MythX Pro service;
+- Check each each smart contract individually for [generic bugs](https://mythx.io/swc-coverage) using the MythX Pro service;
 - Execute greybox fuzzing campaigns on a live test environment;
 - Check selected custom properties of the system using symbolic execution and fuzzing.